-In the $\chi = 2/3$ case (Fig.~\ref{fig:endshortvaryprestrain}b), we again observe good agreement between theory and FEM simulations, provided that the pre-strain $p \lesssim 0.2$.
-In particular, the empirically-determined buckling onset (stars) is well approximated by $\bar{E} = E_c$ (defined in Eq.~\eqref{eqn:defnEc}) for each of these pre-strains (red curve).
-Similar to the $\chi = 1/3$ case, as the end-shortening is increased further, the numerical curves suddenly deviate from the theory soon after the point where the axial force crosses zero, and a bending instability occurs (Euler buckling).
+\item When the pre-strain $p \lesssim 0.2$, we again observe good agreement between theory and FEM simulations in terms of the RMS twist rate (Fig.~\ref{fig:endshortvaryprestrain}c) and axial force (Fig.~\ref{fig:endshortvaryprestrain}d).
+In particular, the empirically-determined onset of torsional buckling (stars) is well approximated by $\bar{E} = E_c$ (defined in Eq.~\eqref{eqn:defnEc}) for each of these pre-strains (red dashed-dotted curve in Fig.~\ref{fig:endshortvaryprestrain}d).
+Similar to the $\chi = 1/3$ case, as the end-shortening is increased further, the numerical curves suddenly deviate from the theory soon after the point where the axial force crosses zero (indicated by a reduced line thickness) and a bending instability occurs (Euler buckling).

-However, a different picture is obtained for larger pre-strains $p > 0.2$: along these numerical curves, torsional buckling sets in much earlier than what is predicted by the ribbon model, leading to significant discrepancies throughout the entire range of end-shortening.
-By comparing a typical ribbon shape in this regime (Fig.~\ref{fig:endshortvaryprestrain}f) with the corresponding shape for $\chi = 1/3$ (Fig.~\ref{fig:endshortvaryprestrain}e), we find that the buckling mode is qualitatively different, being \emph{microscopic} in nature for $\chi = 2/3$: the wavelength is comparable to the ribbon width, $a$, leading to a large number of perversions (typically $15$ or more).
+\item However, a different picture is obtained for larger pre-strains $p \gtrsim 0.2$: along these numerical curves, torsional buckling sets in much earlier than what is predicted by the ribbon model (Fig.~\ref{fig:endshortvaryprestrain}d), leading to significant discrepancies throughout the entire range of end-shortening.
+By comparing a typical ribbon shape in this regime (Fig.~\ref{fig:endshortvaryprestrain}g with the corresponding shape for $\chi = 1/3$ (Fig.~\ref{fig:endshortvaryprestrain}e), we find that the buckling mode is qualitatively different, being \emph{microscopic} in nature for $\chi = 2/3$: the wavelength is comparable to the ribbon width, $a$, leading to a large number of perversions (typically $15$ or more).
 Furthermore, for even larger $p$ (not shown here), the buckling shifts to being microscopic and of \emph{bending} type, resembling a wrinkling instability.
 As discussed in \S\ref{sec:ribbonvalidity}, both types of microscopic buckling lie outside the validity limit of the ribbon model.